 - The name and description of some agencies where you are able to get the required documents.

 Fingerprinting: All adult family members must be fingerprinted and photo imaged.
 However, some family members may qualify for an exemption.
 Ask your Eligibility Worker if you qualify for an exemption.
 Please note that the fingerprinting and photo imaging information is not shared outside the agency.

 There are many other programs and benefits for which a CalWORKs family may qualify:

 - Medical Coverage: In most cases, each member of the family getting CalWORKs will also qualify for Medi-Cal which will pay for most medical costs.
 The County will explain this benefit to the applicant.

 - Welfare-To-Work Program: The Welfare- To-Work Program helps family members acquire the skills needed to get a job.
 The County will determine if a family must participate in Welfare-To-Work activities as a requirement for CalWORKs.
 Families may also volunteer to participate.

 - CalFresh Program (formerly Food Stamp Program): In most cases, eligible CalWORKs families qualify for food stamps to help meet their food needs.
-Often, the CalWORKs application is automatically used by the County to assess the family's food stamp eligibility.
+Often, the CalWORKs application is automatically used by the County to assess the family's eligibility to CalFresh benefits.

 - Child Support: If the family includes a child aided by CalWORKs whose parent is not living with the caretaker, the County will automatically notify the local Child Support Agency (LCSA).
 The LCSA will provide all necessary child support services, including establishing paternity, establishing and enforcing a support obligation and collecting support payments.
 If the child's paternity has not been previously established, the adult caretaker is required to help the local child support agency do so.
 This may mean participating in an interview and submitting the child to blood testing if the alleged parent, once contacted, refuses to acknowledge paternity.